 DNREC Again to Offer Popular ‘Life in the Bay’ Educational Seining Program for Families of All Ages

 The “Life in the Bay” program to be presented July 31 and Aug.
-7 by DNREC’s Aquatic Resources Education Center will give youngsters aged 6 and up the chance to try their hand at seining on along the Delaware Bay. /DNREC photo.
+7 by DNREC’s Aquatic Resources Education Center will give youngsters aged 6 and up the chance to try their hand at seining along the Delaware Bay. /DNREC photo

 Outdoor Program Upcoming July 31 and Aug.
 7 at Woodland Beach